pc-b/nativeapi-injector/README.md

 # Native API Shellcode Injector

-A program that utilizes the Windows Native API to inject shellcode into a foreign process.
+A program that utilizes the Windows Native API to inject shellcode into another process.

 ## Installation